JiangtaoShen/SAEA-DBLL/README.md

 ## About

-This repository provides the official implementation and experimental data for:
+This repository provides the implementation and experimental data for:

 > **"Surrogate-assisted evolutionary algorithm with decomposition-based local learning for high-dimensional multi-objective optimization"**
 > *Shen, J., et al. (2024).
 Expert Systems with Applications, 240, 122575.*